GollaSanthosh123/Uber-Ride-Analytics/README.md

 4. Use the navigation buttons to move between dashboard pages.
 5. Apply the date slicers to explore performance for selected periods.
 6. Interact with charts and visuals to analyze specific segments.

-## Suggested Dashboard Preview Section

-After adding dashboard screenshots to a `Screenshots` folder, you can display them in this README using:

 ## Dashboard Preview